 When staying at hotels in Switzerland, membership discounts can be one of your best friends.
 Your health insurance provider and bank are the first places to look for special discounts for hotel stays in Switzerland.
 Auto club memberships (TCS and ACS, for example) are another good source of hotel discounts.
 While deals are often limited to specific hotels, it isn’t uncommon to find generous discounts for entire hotel groups.

 The Hotelcard can be a useful savings tool if you frequently travel within Switzerland and southern Germany.
-This membership entitles you to discounts of up to 50 percent at around 500 hotels.
+This membership entitles you to discounts of between 10 and 50 percent at around 500 hotels.
 You pay an annual fee of 99 francs, which is discounted for members of many alumni associations and employees of some companies.
-Good to know: The no-annual-fee Swiss Bankers Travel prepaid card entitles you to the same discounts when you use it to make bookings via the Hotelcard website.

 Other membership-based organizations which offer hotel discounts include labor unions, professional associations, neighborhood associations and special-interest groups.